Skip to main content

 • Header:

-• Numeric: Shows the total number of records available in the log.
+• Record Count (Numeric Indicator): Shows the total number of log records available in the selected log type.

 • Column Operations: